 Best Podcast for Understanding The Economy

-Planet Money, hosted by NPR, describes itself as the podcast version of sitting down at a bar and discussing the economy in an enjoyable manner.
-The dialogue is interesting, concise, easy to understand, and often surprising.
-Most episodes are under 20 minutes and focus on different stories that help to explain the current and past economic and political climates and their impacts.
+Planet Money, produced by National Public Radio, describes itself as the podcast version of sitting down at a bar and enjoyably discussing the economy.
+The dialogue is engaging, concise, easy to understand, and often surprising.
+Most episodes are under 20 minutes and focus on different stories that help to explain how economic concepts impact your everyday life.

-The Indicator is made and produced by the same people as Planet Money but instead is focused more on the indicators that signal weaknesses and strengths in our economy and what they mean for you.
-Set up in a similar manner, with even shorter episodes than Planet Money (10 minutes or under), you can listen to these two podcasts in sync to get a fuller picture of how the economy functions and how it relates to and will impact you.
+The Indicator is made and produced by the same people as Planet Money, but it’s focused more on the indicators that signal weakness or strength in the economy and what that means for you.
+Set up similarly, with even shorter episodes than Planet Money (10 minutes or under), you can listen to these two podcasts together to get a fuller picture of how the economy functions.

 From The Website: “The economy explained.
 Imagine you could call up a friend and say, ‘Meet me at the bar and tell me what’s going on with the economy.’
 Now imagine that’s actually a fun evening.”

 Why We Like It: Planet Money and The Indicator are fun listenings.
 Their podcasts focus on quirky, often humorous stories you probably haven’t heard that illustrate the consequences (intended and not) of government policies, individuals’ actions, and the economic principles guiding them.
 It’s a straightforward, surprising, engaging, and entertaining way to learn about what’s going on in the world.